testcontainers/testcontainers-site/content/community-champions/ixchel-ruiz-flores.md

 Ryuk

 ### What’s the most memorable bug you managed to reproduce with a test using Testcontainers?
-It was not a bug, but a creative way of using Testcontainers to verify that we hadn't broken the database in every schema migration...
+It was not a bug, but a creative way of using Testcontainers to verify that we hadn't broken the database in every schema migration.